JohhnyAlpha/XUV-Dissertation-Project/README.md

 * Model execution workflows (e.g., Atmos runs)
 * Plotting and analysis tools

-Each script should ideally be documented with comments explaining its purpose and usage.
+Each script should ideally be documented with comments explaining its purpose and usage However due to time constraints comments are limited.

 ---